Clear

 Inline Start

-Ensures that the element is moved below any floating elements on the inline start side, which is typically the left side in left-to-right layouts.
+Move the element below floating elements on the inline start side.

 <div class="cl-is p-6"></div>